The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Results and Discussion

-These results show that all the three intervention methods improve performance during the learning phase. \codeedit{} appears to be the most effective, potentially due to its ease of use and the fact that it directly guides a student to the solution within a few intervention rounds.
-The quiz-based intervention modalities (\adaptquiz{} and \planquiz{}) show greater engagement and potentially higher cognitive load as indicated by the increased time spent interacting with them.
+\looseness-1These results show that all three feedback methods improve performance during the learning phase. \codeedit{} appears to be the most effective, potentially due to its ease of use and the fact that it directly guides a student to the solution within a few feedback rounds.
+The quiz-based methods (\adaptquiz{} and \planquiz{}) are associated with more time spent interacting with the feedback.
+The \learningeasy{} ceiling effect suggests that feedback matters most when tasks are challenging.
+Both student categories improved consistently across all feedback methods, though \lowexpstudent{} spent longer on quiz-based feedback, either suggesting deeper cognitive engagement or longer time needed to comprehend the quizzes.